 2. Prime your lips

-After exfoliating, dab on a lip primer to create a smooth base for your lip liner and lipstick.
-If you don’t have a lip primer on hand, you can use a tiny bit of foundation or concealer to blur your natural lip line.
-Then, lightly dust some setting powder on the outside of the mouth at the edges of the lips.
-This helps to prevent feathering and stops your lipstick from bleeding throughout the day.
+After exfoliating, dab on a lip primer to create a smooth base that improves wear time and softens your lip edges.
+This step is especially useful for beginners learning to overline because blurred edges create a softer, naturally fuller appearance.
+If you do not have a dedicated primer on hand, you can use a tiny bit of liquid foundation or creamy concealer to gently blur your natural lip line.

 3. Line and fill